What do you desire?

 The Divine Nature

-When we really deny self and believe in Jesus, we partake of the Divine Nature.
+When we really deny ourselves and believe in Jesus, we partake of the Divine Nature.
 By faith, we die to self and live to the glory of God by the Spirit of Christ in us.
 The Spirit is God’s life-giving gift to those who ask for Him by faith.

 Yes!
 Let the dead things die off entirely, and as a Christian, live by the Spirit within you rather than self-strength.
 Now you don’t need self-fulfillment.
 For you have been forgiven and through the denial of self, we can comprehend that reality and be filled due to our hunger for the Righteous One.
 Furthermore, this is a way of life.
-Real life is the perpetual hunger for righteousness and the thirst-quenching response from God when self is denied.
+Real life is the perpetual hunger for righteousness and the thirst-quenching response from God when the self is denied.

 So, don’t forgive yourself, but rather with a contrite heart trust Jesus and conform to His will.
 This occurs within the fire of His righteousness presence.
 Hunger for Him happens in the eating and drinking of His way under the guidance of the Holy Spirit.